ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1124
 {: #error-1124}

 The gateway experienced a precheck setup failure due to a Juniper incompatibility change in version 18.4.
 Specify a vlan-id for each interface configured with vlan-tagging.
-Refer to [Correcting error 1124](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1124) for more information.
+See [Correcting error 1124](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1124) for more information.

 ## Error 1125
 {: #error-1125}

 The gateway experienced a precheck setup failure due to a Juniper incompatibility change in the version 18.4 syslog settings.
-Refer to [Correcting error 1125](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1125) for more information.
+See [Correcting error 1125](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1125) for more information.

 ## Error 1126
 {: #error-1126}